-The New Mexico Office of Superintendent of Insurance (OSI) requires you to complete a five-step process to obtain your P&C license — from taking the P&C insurance exam to applying for a license.
+The New Mexico Office of Superintendent of Insurance requires you to complete a five-step process to obtain your property & casualty license – from taking the P&C insurance exam to applying for a P&C license.

 These steps will take a few weeks to complete so we recommend you bookmark this page so you can use it as a reference throughout the process.

 How to Get Your New Mexico Property and Casualty Insurance License

 - Get a Fingerprint-Based Background Check (Gemalto – $44)

 - Complete a New Mexico License Application (National Insurance Producer Registry (NIPR) – $30 application fee + $5.60 transaction fee)